VergeGroup/swift-verge/README.md

 These are separated with subspecs in Podspec.<br>
 After installed, these are merged into single module as `Verge`.

-To use Verge in your code, define import decralation following.
+To use Verge in your code, define import declaration following.

 ```swift
 import Verge